Okty-io/okty/CONTRIBUTING.md

 Make sure all of your commits are atomic (one feature per commit).
 Always write a clear log message for your commits.

-If you submit a pull request, we will love you forever !
+Of course, every pull request acceptation will add you to our contributors list.
-And if you don't, at least send us a feedback on Twitter @OktyApp sharing your experience with Okty.
+Please don't forger to leave us a feedback on Twitter @OktyApp sharing your experience with Okty.

 ## Coding conventions

 Start reading our code and you'll get the hang of it.
-In case of a doubt, refer to angular recommendation
+In case of a doubt, refer to angular recommendations.

 Thanks,
-Samuel, Laurent, Maxime & Jordan
+From Samuel, Laurent, Maxime, Jordan and Adrien